sinch/docs/docs/sms/sms-guide.md

 ### Cancel batch message

 A batch can be canceled at any point.
-If a batch is canceled while it's currently being delivered some messages currently being processed might still be delivered.
+If a batch is canceled while it's being delivered, some messages currently being processed might still be delivered.
 The delivery report will indicate which messages were canceled and which weren't.

-Canceling a batch scheduled in the future will result in an empty delivery report while canceling an already sent batch would result in no change to the completed delivery report.
+Canceling a batch scheduled in the future will result in an empty delivery report.
+Canceling an already sent batch would result in no change to the completed delivery report.

 #### Request